 |Tripadvisor||Compare prices and reviews on one site|

 As you will see when checking prices, a stay at Grand Bavaro Princess’ bungalows suites will start at around 180-200 USD in the low season and around 280-300 USD in the high season.
 The platinum rooms are currently only around 50 USD more expensive per room per night.
 A rate of 25 USD per person is a true bargain as you can see below when discussing the Grand Bavaro Princess Platinum advantages.
+Of course, these prices might vary.

 In case you haven’t booked your flight yet, you should also check if a package booking consisting of flight, transfer and hotel might be cheaper.
 Sometimes this is the case, sometimes not.
 Just have a look at the current package deals.